 The IZKT (Internationales Zentrum für Kultur und Technikforschung) organizes lectures and events addressing current topics at the interface of technology, culture and society.
 Cooperating with non-university institutions, the IZKT has developed into a forum for interdisciplinary and international exchange.

-Welcome reception for new international scholars
+Get-together for new international researchers

 Guided city tour of Stuttgart (spring and autumn)